pantheon-systems/documentation/source/content/guides/trainers.md

 ## Initial Setup

-Before preparing sites to use Pantheon for a specific class, test out the platform and make a Pantheon organization.
+Before preparing sites to use Pantheon for a specific class, test out the platform and make a Pantheon Workspace.

  1. Each trainer should [create a Pantheon account](https://pantheon.io/register) for themselves.